Kashishk2003/AI-RAG-AGENT-CHATBOT-/README.md

 1. Scraping — Playwright crawls the entire Debales AI website including JS-rendered content and dynamic integration tabs by clicking each category filter.
 2. Indexing — Text is chunked into 500 character pieces and stored in ChromaDB with source URLs as metadata.
 3. Routing — LangGraph passes the question to a router node which classifies it as DEBALES, GENERAL, or MIXED using Groq LLM.
-4. Retrieval — RAG node queries ChromaDB for top 4 most similar chunks; SERP node calls Tavily for live web results.
+4. Retrieval — RAG node queries ChromaDB for top 4 most similar chunks.
+SERP node calls Tavily for live web results.
 5. Answer — Final node generates answer using only retrieved context, never from model memory.

 ---